onzfonz/comp227/src/content/8/en/part8a.md

 When using external libraries, you may find that *some libraries have either missing or in some way invalid type declarations*.
-Most often, this is due to the library not being written in TypeScript, and the person adding the type declarations manually not doing such a good job with it.
+Most often, this is due to the library not being written in TypeScript, and the person adding the type declarations manually not doing a good enough job with it.
-In these cases, ***you might need to define the type declarations yourself***.
+In a few of these cases, ***you might need to define the type declarations yourself***.
 However, there is a good chance someone has already added typings for the package you are using.
 Always check the [DefinitelyTyped GitHub page](https://github.com/DefinitelyTyped/DefinitelyTyped) first.
 They are probably the most popular sources for type declaration files.
+You may also want to peruse the PRs by searching for the library you are looking for to get more information on possible issues, as the community for generating these types is very active.
-Otherwise, you might want to start by getting acquainted with [TypeScript's documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) regarding type declarations.
+As a final option, you could also get acquainted with [TypeScript's documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) regarding type declarations.